 (F) Any seasonal variances in the operation of the facility;

-(G) Contact information including the composting facility operator, composting facility owner, and property owner; and
+(G) Contact information including the facility operator, facility owner, and property owner; and

 (H) Operational and compliance history of the facility.

 (c) Information regarding other permits, including any other known or anticipated permits from the department or other governmental agencies.
 If previously applied for, include a copy of such permit application and, if granted, a copy of such permit.